-On October 8, 2022, the Urban Bourbon Half Marathon presented by Jim Beam® will offer Louisvillearea walkers and runners an exciting experiential event on which to focus their training efforts.
+On October 14, 2023, the Urban Bourbon Half Marathon will offer Louisville-area walkers and runners an exciting experiential event on which to focus their training efforts.
 This year's race celebrates and promotes 200 years of Louisville and Kentucky distilling history.
-The Urban Bourbon Half Marathon presented by Jim Beam® is restricted to those age 21 and older; participants must be age 21 by October 8, 2022.
+The Urban Bourbon Half Marathon is restricted to those age 21 and older; participants must be age 21 by race day.

-Your decision to participate in our 11th annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
-It has been said there is strength in numbers, and as you train toward October 8, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
-Designed by UofL Health - Sports Medicine, it is a tried-and-true program that gives you the best tools and tips necessary to perform at an optimum level.
-This eight-week training program allows you to put forth your best effort in the event and, by participating in the training program, we are confident that you will not just survive, but thrive as you cross the finish line.
+Your decision to participate in our 13th annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
+It has been said there is strength in numbers, and as you train, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
+Designed by UofL Health - Frazier Rehab, it is a tried-and-true program that gives you the best tools and tips necessary to perform at an optimum level.
+This training program allows you to put forth your best effort in the event and, by participating in the training program, we are confident that you will not just survive, but thrive as you cross the finish line.